awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

       1. Exposes the `join` method to turn waiting threads active by setting the [https://docs.python.org/2.0/lib/event-objects.html](https://docs.python.org/2.0/lib/event-objects.html) object's internal flag to true\.

-   1. Append to the code editor the following Python code that initializes looping through the inference logic, frame by frame:
+   1. Append to the code editor the following Python code, which initializes looping through the inference logic, frame by frame:

       ```
       def infinite_infer_run():